 How do I apply?

-If you would like to apply for a grant, contact us for an application pack or click to download the Carers Wellbeing Fund Application Pack.
+If you would like to apply for a grant, contact us for an application pack, or download one from the top of the page.

 The fund is discretionary.
 This means that there is limited money available so not all applications will be successful.
 Please provide all the information requested in as much detail as possible to give your application the best chance of success.

 The money is provided by Newcastle City Council and the NHS Newcastle Gateshead Clinical Commissioning Group and is administered by Newcastle Carers.

 If you’ve had a grant in the past you will have to wait 12 months from that payment before you can apply to the Carers Wellbeing Fund.
 We must have received your receipts for any previous grants for any new application to be considered.

 You can only apply once every twelve months, even if your application is unsuccessful, so think carefully about what would help you most.

 Our Carer Information & Advice Workers are available to discuss your caring role with you and help prioritise your needs.
 For more information or support contact our Carers Information Line: Tel.
 0191 275 5060, SMS.
 07874 100043, or email email@example.com to arrange a convenient time to talk.